kuboschek/translate-server/README.md

 ## Scope

-Currently, there is only a backend implementation.
+Currently, there are only two backend implementation.
 Furthermore, there is currently no backend for external cache services, and no expiry timer for cached items.

 Future improvements planned are:
  * Integration tests for upstreams
  * Concurrently calling multiple upstreams
- * Implement an authorization mechanism for clients
  * Enabling load-balancing to multiple upstreams / expanding failover options
  * Controlling the cache backend / settings at runtime
+ * Limiting simultaneous upstream requests
  * Backfilling / cache warming for likely future translations
  * Implementing a streaming RPC endpoint
+ * Rate-limiting by different user groups
  * Front-end to manually perform translations
  * API for injecting company-specific vocabulary
  * Allowing for templated translations / placeholders